Voice from the Stars, a Pathfinder's

 STEWART DINNEN (Tasmania)

 I don't know when I've enjoyed a book so much.
-It was great and
+It was great

 written in such an excellent style.
 The grasp of detail amazed me and I